ahewer/summer-internship-2024/katas/README.md

 Your scanner should output 123456789 for this example.

-The original Kata proceeds to add more functionality to scanner.
+The original Kata proceeds to add more functionality to the scanner.
-We focus first on the basic form of the Kata.
+We focus on the basic form of the Kata.
 Feel free to look up the original Kata.

 File: [src/main/kotlin/kata/bankocr/BankOcrReader.kt](src/main/kotlin/kata/bankocr/BankOcrReader.kt)